kinde-oss/kinde-go/README.md

 # Kinde Go SDK

-## This is work in progress, not ready for production usage.
+## This is work in progress.
 API is subject to change without warning.

 The Kinde SDK for Go.